Zimbabwe doctors protest over union leader's disappearance | Devdiscourse

+Magombeyi's sister on Sunday filed a court application to force the government to do everything possible to find her brother.
+Police are investigating the case, spokesman Paul Nyathi said.

-Rights groups accused the government of abducting activists in the lead-up to planned opposition protests last month, when the government also denied responsibility.
-Mnangagwa's government has said it will not use excessive force against protesters after being criticised over its heavy-handed response to post-election violence last year and protests over fuel price hikes this year.
+Rights groups accused the government of abducting activists in the lead-up to planned opposition protests last month when the government also denied responsibility.
+Mnangagwa's government has said it will not use excessive force against protesters after being criticized over its heavy-handed response to post-election violence last year and protests over fuel price hikes this year.

 Doctors chanted "No Peter, no work" and held placards reading "Bring Peter back" as riot police stopped them from marching beyond the High Court building.
 The doctors dispersed after police allowed half a dozen of them to deliver a petition to Mnangagwa's office demanding action over Magombeyi's disappearance, but they said their strike would continue.